 Here's a general approach:

 If you're looking for a tool that shows you what bills might be coming up for a vote, check out ProPublica's database of environmental protection bills and this search tool by GovTrack.
-I'd bookmark them so you can come back to them in November.
+Bookmark them so you can come back to them during eleciton season.

 3) Donate!
 (Make it recurring!)

 When corporations pollute, they often dump their waste in impoverished communities.
-To this day, big oil companies pollute poor communities in Louisiana - they've literally created a place called Cancer Alley.
+To this day, big oil companies pollute poor communities in Louisiana.
+They even created a place called Cancer Alley.

-If we're interested in combating climate change - which, if you've subscribed to this newsletter, you are - we can make the most change by tackling the most affected areas.
+When combatting climate change, we can make the most change by tackling the most affected areas.
 In the US, that's often communities of color.
-Remember, in our ACT module, we talked about three simple things we can do: